MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

 ---

-# How to configure labels for different languages in Azure Information Protection
+# How to configure labels and templates for different languages in Azure Information Protection

 >*Applies to: Azure Information Protection*